Bartvds/demo-travis-gh-pages/README.md

 -	Check the log for status and errors.
 	-	Notice how it says `$ export GH_TOKEN=[secure]` near the start of the log.
 	-	Scan the log output, it should look similar to what you see in your own terminal.
-	-	Check if you didn't log your environment vars and token somewhere
+	-	Check if you didn't log your environment vars and token somewhere.
-	-	Fix any build errors and push your changes
+	-	Fix any build errors and push your changes, and a new build will start.
-	-	Check if the expected tasks ran, near the end you'd see `Running "gh-pages:deploy" (gh-pages) task`
+	-   Near the end you'd see `Running "gh-pages:deploy" (gh-pages) task`
 -	It should end at `Done.
 Your build exited with 0.`
--	Your gh-pages site is now published.
+-	Your gh-pages site is now published!
 -	Browse to the github.io url of your repos and make sure you see the expected changes.